Main Structure and Greater Capital City Statistical Areas

 Greater Capital City Statistical Areas (GCCSAs), while not a part of the Main Structure hierarchy, are geographic regions that are also designed to represent functional areas.

-For ASGS Edition 3, the number of records within each region type by State and Territory and Australia wide, is shown in Table 3.
+For ASGS Edition 3, the number of records within each region type by State and Territory and Australia wide, is shown below.

 *Total varies from the Australia count by one as it includes a new special purpose code for Outside Australia.